lucax88x/PrimitiveObsession/README.md

 This is enough for Autofac, since it knows how to create instances of `Bar` (it's just a matter of invoking its default constructor), and consequently it knows how to build instances of `Foo`.

-It works with no additional configurations even if dependencies are reversed (e.g `Bar` depends on `Foo`) or if relationships are implicit, for example when `Foo` depends on `Func<Bar>`, or on `List<Bar>` and the like: Autofac is smart enough to build an instance of the right class and inject it into the right component.
+This works with no additional configurations even if dependencies are reversed (e.g `Bar` depends on `Foo`) or if relationships are implicit, for example when `Foo` depends on `Func<Bar>`, or on `List<Bar>` and the like: Autofac is smart enough to build an instance of the right class and inject it into the right component.

 ## Here come the primitives